Red-Moon-Software-Apprenticeship/redmoon-code-screen/README.md

 # redmoon-code-screen

 Code screen software for Red Moon Software Apprenticeship Program

 ## Project vision

-This project is intended to serve as a way for Red Moon to give it's students access to free and unlimited code screens.
+This project is intended to serve as a way for Red Moon to give its students access to free and unlimited code screens.

 Ideally, code screens could be done in all major programming languages, but this may require a separate project for each language (to be determined).